Source of picture above - http://www.emi2013.northwestern.edu/images/nu_arch_emi2013_header_2.jpg

 The August 7 program could be down loaded from the web and also the abstract of and my full paper.
 This worked until July 27, 2013, when the program was changed.
 On July 28 at 22:35 hrs the following e-mail was received:

-0n September 11, 2001, the progressive, global, structural collapses of the man-made WTC 1 and 2 tower structures at NY were shown live on all five major TV channels in the USA.
+On September 11, 2001, the progressive, global, structural collapses of the man-made WTC 1 and 2 tower structures at NY were shown live on all five major TV channels in the USA.
 The structures could be seen to collapse from top down, when apparently the complete, loose, damaged by fire at lower end top part of each tower displaced down and crushed the part below by gravity producing fountains of debris, dust and broken parts with clouds of smoke shooting out upwards and sideways.
-The man-made structures were completely destroyed in less than 20 seconds and became a heap or rubble that soon disappeared, shipped off to China.
+The man-made structures were completely destroyed in less than 20 seconds and became dust and a heap or rubble that soon disappeared, shipped off to China.

 The collapses have been subject to some scientific papers suggesting that it is a natural hazard of some particular, man-made structure to suddenly collapse from top down by gravity when flying planes into the weak tops and that terrorists used the phenomenon.